Backtesting The Pullback Strategy On SPY

 Source: Fedprimerate.com

 Especially since the 1990's the index has been gaining momentum for its investors as its components increased in value.
-An investor could have benefited from this price appreciation by simply buying the index fund tracker (NYSEARCA:SPY) and holding it in a trading account.
+An investor could have benefited from this price appreciation by simply buying the index fund tracker and holding it in a trading account.
 The problem with this strategy is the exposure it has for the investor, as we are invested 100% of the time in the market.
 Each time the market starts correcting we will see the investment decline in value and it will take a new price increase just to achieve the price return we had previously.

 Most recently, the stock market has corrected 27% from its previous high due to the COVID-19 outbreak: